10 Top Things to do in Kathmandu Nepal: Complete Kathmandu Travel Guide

-Kathmandu, the capital of Nepal, is a renowned historically and culturally rich city.
-Within the valley, there are 5 UNESCO World Heritage sites, including Kathmandu Durbar Square, Boudhanath Stupa, Swayambhunath, Pashupatinath Temple, Patan Durbar Square, and Bhaktapur Durbar Square.
+Kathmandu, Nepal's capital, is a renowned city known for its rich history and culture.
+In the Valley, there are 5 UNESCO World Heritage sites: Kathmandu Durbar Square, Boudhanath Stupa, Swayambhunath, Pashupatinath Temple, Patan Durbar Square, and Bhaktapur Durbar Square.
 Kathmandu Valley also opens museums and is socially and economically diversified.

-One can visit the temples and monuments that date back centuries and are still standing today with a matter of pride.
-Exploration and hunting of the historical place are not enough, but you can do many more activities here in Kathmandu.
-Boundless Adventure Nepal presents more than 10 top things do in Kathmandu, you can do during your visit.
+One can visit temples and monuments that date back centuries and stand proudly.
+Exploration and hunting at historical sites are not enough; there are many other activities to do in Kathmandu.
+Boundless Adventure Nepal presents more than 10 top things to do in Kathmandu during your visit.

 10 Top Things to Do in Kathmandu, Nepal